Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Appendix

 \subsection{Strategies for states labeling}

-We propose three different strategies for labeling PPT mixed states, i.e. in situation where negativity criterion is inconclusive.
+We propose two different strategies for labeling PPT mixed states, i.e. in situations where the negativity criterion is inconclusive.

-The most simple solution is to trust negativity metric and always label mixed state accordingly to the $Neg$ value -- we will call this strategy as \textit{negativity labeled}.
-However, such approach may result in a network trained to reflect just the PPT criterion instead of actual entanglement.
+The most simple solution is to trust the negativity metric and always label mixed state accordingly to the $Neg$ value -- we will call this strategy as \textit{negativity labeled}.
+However, such an approach may result in a network trained to reflect just the PPT criterion instead of actual entanglement.
 That is why we can think of the second method, which simply excludes mixed PPT states (with $Neg=0$).
 We will call this strategy as \textit{verified}, because all the labels here are again correct.
 The main disadvantage of such a solution is that it automatically excludes all of mixed separable states from the training set.
 To minimize this drawback, we generate some extra mixed separable states straight from the definition:

 where one can generate single qubit states $\rho_a^i$, $\rho_b^i$, $\rho_c^i$, and combine them with Kronecker product into 3-qubits mixed separable state $\rho_{abc}$.
-This approach can be easily generated for $N$-qubit states just by extending the number of single qubit states.
+This approach can be easily generated for $N$-qubit states just by extending the number of single-qubit states.
+Similarly, we can generate biseparable states as:

-Finally, we propose the third solution for labeling mixed states, which extends the second method in a way that PPT states are not excluded, but an additional labeling criterion is applied to them.
-Control gates play a significant role in circuit based generation method since they introduce entanglement between two qubits, which are connected by such gate.
-Following this logic, if we generate larger pure state and then take a partial trace of it in such a way, that remaining qubits are directly connected by a control gate $CU$, we can suppose, that we likely obtain an entangled mixed state.
-Specifically, for each bipartition $A|B$ of the mixed state $\rho_{AB}$, if there is a control gate, which connects qubits $a$ and $b$, where $a \in A$ and $b \in B$, then we label this bipartition as entangled.
-We call this third mixed states labeling strategy as \textit{weakly labeled} because there is no guarantee that such labels are always correct.
+where single qubit state $\rho_a^i$ is combined with 2-qubit state $\rho_{bc}^i$.
+Subsequently, in order to obtain states biseparable in different bipartition qubits are randomly permuted.